top of page

 Many of us label every heightened physical state as “anxiety.”
 But what if it’s simply energy?

-Physiologically, anxiety and excitement look almost identical—elevated heart rate, faster breathing, increased alertness.
-The difference is how we interpret it.
+Physiologically, anxiety and excitement look almost identical—elevated heart rate, faster breathing, and increased alertness.
+The difference lies in how we interpret it.

 5. Meta-Positioning: Step Outside the Spiral